8:00 AM to one hour after official sunset.

 Our picnic area is 3/4 of a mile from the park entrance.
 Grills, tables and restrooms are situated beneath the tall trees and seasonal creeks meander throughout the park during the winter months.

-The group picnic area is available on a reservation basis, except on holiday weekends when no reservations or large groups are allowed.
-Group size is limited to a maximum of 150 people.
-The reservation fee for the Armstrong Group Picnic Area is $225.00 for groups less than 75 people and $300.00 for groups having 76 to 150 people.
+The group picnic area is available on a reservation basis, group size is limited to a maximum of 150 people.
+The reservation fee for the Armstrong Group Picnic Area is based on the number of guests /participants.
 There is also a $25.00 permit review fee.
 There is no electrical service in the picnic area – (Amplified music and generators are not allowed.)
-Contact Liz Beale at (707) 865-2394 or email@example.com for information about pricing on weddings and other special events in the park.
+Contact Liz Beale at (707) 865-2394 or firstname.lastname@example.org for information about pricing on weddings and other special events in the park.

 Suggested Walks and Hikes: